erdg/pl-defmacro/README.md

 -> T
 ```

-Hopefully that's the case on your machine too.
+Hopefully that's the case on your machine too. `tests.l` also contains all the functions defined below, so you don't need to type in the definitions as you follow along.

 ## Usage

 Let's say you're writing some Common Lisp code and you're slightly annoyed because the language doesn't offer the convenient `@`-result like PicoLisp does.
 No problem - thanks to the power of the Common Lisp macro system, we can easily create these abstractions.

 ```
 ### from On Lisp (p.
 191)